prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Live Game Operations/Live Ops for Weekly Events.md

 ```

-If we break down the form into just the tags we have added, you can see that we also set the target of the form is set to our screen’s placeholder.
-This is so that we can re-draw the snippet back onto the screen after we run the code to save it.
+If we break down the form into just the tags we've added, you can see that we also set the target of the form is set to our Screen’s placeholder.
+This is so we can re-draw the Snippet back onto the Screen after we run the code to save it.

 ## Saving and Updating Events

-Now that our action is set to save, when we click on the ‘save’ button, we can run the code in the *save()* function.
-Here we will use the *update()* function of mongoDB so that we can edit our existing Events, and we will use the *upsert* functionality so that if the Event doesn’t exist (that is, we're creating a new one), we can insert a new Event into the *sales_events* collection.
+Now that our action is set to save, when we click on the *save* button, we can run the code in the *save()* function.
+Here we'll use the *update()* function of mongoDB so that we can edit our existing Events, and we'll use the *upsert* functionality so that if the Event doesn’t exist (that is, we're creating a new one), we can insert a new Event into the *sales_events* collection.

 You can check out more information about the *update()* function [here](/API Documentation/Cloud Code API/Cloud Data/SparkMongoCollectionReadWrite.md).

-We can use the hidden field names *event_id* to find the document we want to update:
+We can use the hidden field name's *event_id* to find the document we want to update:

 ```
 <gs-row>